-There are many online resources available to help guide speech-language pathologists in their preparation to work with multilingual clients.
-One is the resource referenced below.
+There are many online resources available to help guide speech-language pathologists in their preparation to work with multilingual clients (see the article referenced).
 By staying up-to-date on the latest research, staying informed of the resources available, and adapting assessment procedures to best fit the client’s needs, clinicians will be able to ethically assess multilingual clients and provide them with the necessary guidance.

 Sources Cited: McLeod, S., Verdon, S., Baker, E., Ball, M. J., Ballard, E., David, A. B., … International Expert Panel on Multilingual Children’s Speech (2017).
 Tutorial: Speech assessment for multilingual children who do not speak the same language(s) as the speech-language pathologist.
 American Journal of Speech-Language Pathology, 26(3), 691-708.
 DOI: 10.1044/2017_AJSLP-15-0161